dvertx/wxsf-code/README.md

 The commands will first create a ./release subdirectory, then build wxShapeFramework library and samples within the subdirectory.
 You can use a different subdirectory name other than `release` if preferred.

+In Windows 11 you might need to help CMake find required libraries by adding WX_DIR_LIB switch.
-In Windows 11,  go to the main installation folder and type:
+Go to the main installation folder and type:

 ```shell
 cmake -S . -B release -DWX_LIB_DIR=<directory of compiled/installed wxWidgets libraries>
 cmake --build release
 ```
-The directory usually is in the form of `C:/wxWidgets-3.1.5/lib/vc_x64_lib/`.
-Notice that CMake allows for the definition of the directory using forward slashes.
+The directory usually is in the form of `C:/wxWidgets-3.1.5/lib/vc_x64_lib/` if compiled using Visual Studio.
+Notice that CMake allows you to define the directory using forward slashes.